harness/developer-hub/docs/platform/notifications/notification-settings.md

 - Webhooks
 - PagerDuty

-Once a domain is added to a notification channel's domain allowlist, no notifications will be sent to recipients whose domains are not present in the allowlist for that channel.
+When a domain is added to a notification channel's domain allowlist, only recipients whose domains are present in the allowlist will receive notifications from that channel.
 This applies to both existing and new recipients until their domain is added to the channel's domain allowlist.